 - Oils can be messier, harder to remove, and there’s the possibility of staining clothing and sheets.
 A simple patch test on fabrics can determine if they’ll stain.

 - Oils aren’t compatible with all sex toys.
 Do a patch test first to make sure yours will be okay.

 Tips & Suggestions

-- First and foremost always make sure that the product you are going to use is clean and in proper working order; i.e. no deep scratches, broken parts, jagged edges, wobbly pieces, has no smell or caked on dirt, missing parts etc.
+- Always make sure the product you’re using is clean and in proper working order; i.e. no deep scratches, broken parts, jagged edges, wobbly pieces, has no smell or caked on dirt, missing parts etc.

 - Always use a condom to help minimize the transfer of bacteria.

-- When using them make to use a compatible lubricant to minimize friction and avoid any possible tearing.
+- Always use a compatible lubricant to minimize friction and avoid any possible tearing.

-- I really shouldn’t have to write this but I’m going to anyways – PETS ARE NOT SEX TOYS!
+- I really shouldn’t have to write this but I’m going to anyways – PETS ARE NOT SEX TOYS, AND NEITHER IS MEAT FROM THE GROCERY STORE!
 Don’t, just don’t.

 That’s pretty much all I can suggest for now, hopefully it helped in some way.
 If you have any questions feel free to get in touch via my contact page, or if you happen to have a suggestion that worked for you, I’d love if you shared in the comment section below.

 Want to stay up to date with the new reviews?
 Just sign up for an email update through the form below.
 Don’t worry, I promise not to spam you.